 This is probably one of the most common paletas—maybe because the flavor is so kid- and adult-friendly.
-Strawberry paletas have been my brothers’ favorite since he was a kid.
+Strawberry paletas have been my brother’s favorite since he was a kid.

 The best strawberries in Mexico are from Irapuato.
 They’re a kind of wild strawberry that sweetens the air, and people travel from all over to get big baskets of them.
-If you are lucky enough to have access to wild strawberries, which are smaller than those that you find at grocery stores abut have intensely concentrated sweet flavor, please use them to make these paletas.
+If you are lucky enough to have access to wild strawberries, which are smaller than those that you find at grocery stores have intensely but concentrated sweet flavor, please use them to make these paletas.
 They are so good and also quite delicate, so they squish easily—perfect for our purposes.–Fany Gerson

 LC Unconventional Molds Note